Online Payment Gateways in Nigeria. A 20201 update.

 Being able to receive payment online in Nigeria is a lot of work.
-Something that oughta be supposedly seamless became something that you have to do research at PHD level because you own a business.
+Something that ought to be supposedly seamless became something that you have to do research at PHD level because you own a business.
 This shouldn’t be.
-Here’s a post about our options as developers and the various Online Payment Gateways in Nigeria we can use.
+Here are various Online Payment Gateways in Nigeria we can use.

 There are a lot of misconceptions around how credit cards are processed on the web.
 The reality is that it is fairly complicated to set up the first time and it’s probably more costly than you’d like.

 There are 4 things you need to accept payment generally on your website.

 A merchant account: A merchant account is a type of bank account that allows you to accept payments via debit or credit cards.

 In web based scenarios, you’re most likely not going to be creating your own merchant bank account*, rather you will be entering into a merchant agreement with the payment processor who operates a merchant bank account.
 When you enter into an agreement with a payment processor they will assign you a merchant ID to identify you as a merchant but you’ll be one step removed from the actual merchant account.

 A payment gateway: This is the service your website will use to initiate a transaction and to retrieve feedback such as approved or declined.

 The payment gateway is responsible for providing the settlement reports as well as initiating refunds and voiding transactions.
 The gateway handles all of the sensitive information in a secure way.
 It also commonly performs several anti-fraud measures such as address verification or geolocation checks.
 You never communicate with the payment processor directly, only indirectly through the gateway.
 When the processor determines if a transaction is approved or declined, it passes that authorization back to the gateway which provides your e-commerce system with a response.
 This is the crux of our post. 🙂

 A payment processor: The payment processor is who you will be entering into an agreement with and they are the ones doing all of the heavy lifting.